MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

 Because we only have one set of weights, really we only need to calculate the loss with respect to self.W1 and self.b1, however if this network were any deeper we would use the loss with respect to x as a parameter to calculate the loss with respect to earlier layers.

-The process of finding calculating the derivative of the loss with respect to the set of parameters, and using that derivative iteratively to minimise future losses is called Gradient Descent.
+The process of calculating the derivative of the loss with respect to the set of parameters, and using that derivative iteratively to minimise future losses is called Gradient Descent.

 <br/><br/><br/>
 ## Step 5: Train our model!